cfe-lab/Kive/CONTRIBUTING.md

 # Add uv to the current shell's PATH (or log out and back in)
 export PATH="$HOME/.local/bin:$PATH"

-# Sync development tool dependencies as your user (avoids root-owned .venv)
+# Add your user to the incus-admin group and start a new login session
-uv sync --project utils/kivedevel
+sudo usermod -aG incus-admin "$USER" exec newgrp incus-admin

-# Prepare the host, build the instance, and enter it
+# (After the new session starts:) Sync venv and run
-sudo --preserve-env=PATH utils/dev prepare-host
+uv sync --project utils/kivedevel utils/dev prepare-host
 utils/dev build-vm
 utils/dev enter-vm
 ```